dev-xo/remix-saas/README.md

 ### Package Manager

-If you are using `PNPM` Package Manager, probably you will have to deal with some Prisma imports issue.
+If you are using `PNPM` Package Manager, probably you will have to deal with some `Prisma` module imports issues.
 Feel free to have a search on google about this topic.

 We strongly recommend using `npm` or `yarn` instead.